Minimum Cow Protection Standards ISKCON LAW 507

 There must be sufficient availability of green grass and provision for exercise.

 The safety and comfort of the animal is the prime consideration.
-E.G., Care must be taken to guard against a cow being strangled on a rope especially in hilly areas.
+E.G., Care must be taken to guard against a cow being strangled on a rope, especially in hilly areas.

 Adequate water and vegetarian salt must be available if tethered for more than a couple of hours.

-If cows are being fed bhoga and prasadam scraps (not from human plates) in addition to their other feed then such feeding must be carefully monitored by the primary cowherd due to the fact that cows can become unhealthily fat on scraps, sick, or in immediate danger due to carelessly adding indigestible tems such as kitchen utensils.
+If cows are being fed bhoga and prasadam scraps (not from human plates) in addition to their other feed then such feeding must be carefully monitored by the primary cowherd due to the fact that cows can become unhealthily fat on scraps, sick, or in immediate danger due to carelessly adding indigestible items such as kitchen utensils.

 If grazing grounds are inadequate for the number of cows then there must be a plan to eventually provide grazing land or replenish existing land.